GorNishanov/llvm/docs/Coroutines.rst

 This intrinsic is lowered when a coroutine is split into the start, resume and destroy parts.
-In the start part, it is a no-op, in resume part, it is replaced with "unwind to caller" instruction appropriate for the personality of the function.
+In the start part, it is a no-op, in resume part, it is replaced with "unwind to caller" instruction appropriate for the EH personality of the function.

 In the destroy part, the rest of the code after `coro.eh.suspend` will become part of the cleanup executed when `coro.destroy` is called when coroutine